Latest surveillance summary

 Epidemiological summary

-COVID-19 activity remains stable at high level.
-Influenza activity is at a high level and continues to increase, with the number of presentations to emergency departments increasing and the number of influenza notifications also increasing.
-Test positivity for influenza, which is a key indicator of activity, has increased to 18.9%.
-RSV activity, which is still high, is slowly declining.
-Pertussis and pneumonia continue to be unseasonably high in school aged children.
+COVID-19 activity is stable at a low level.
+Influenza activity has declined and is at a moderate level of activity.
+Test positivity for influenza, which is a key indicator of activity, has decreased to 7.2%.
+Considering all RSV indicators, activity is at a low level.
+Pertussis, or whooping cough, activity continues to increase in school aged children.

 Data sources and methods

 NSW Health continually reviews the methods used to monitor respiratory virus activity in New South Wales.
-This is due to changes in testing, notification patterns and levels of respiratory virus, including COVID-19, in the community.
-These changes affect the usefulness of notifications for monitoring virus activity and community transmission over time.
-The Public Health, Rapid, Emergency and Syndromic Surveillance (PHREDSS) data, COVID-19 sewage surveillance program, whole genome sequencing (WGS) data and sentinel laboratory respiratory virus test results are currently of most value for monitoring COVID-19 and other respiratory viruses of importance in the community.
-Registration of positive COVID-19 rapid antigen tests (RAT) in NSW ceased on 30 September 2023 and notifications now only reflect cases referred by a doctor for PCR.
-NSW Health also monitors COVID-19 outbreaks in residential aged-care facilities that are published by the Australian Government and COVID-19 antiviral prescriptions dispensed in NSW.
+This is due to the changes in testing, notification patterns and levels of respiratory infections, including COVID-19, in the community.
+These changes affect the usefulness of notifications for monitoring activity and community transmission over time.
+The Public Health, Rapid, Emergency and Syndromic Surveillance (PHREDSS) data, COVID-19 Wastewater Surveillance Program, COVID-19 Whole Genome Sequencing (WGS) data, NSW Sentinel Laboratory Network results and all-cause mortality are currently of most value for monitoring the activity and impact of COVID-19 and other respiratory infections of importance in the community.

 Contact page owner: Health Protection NSW